fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/2-Lab01_Preparation.md

         ✔︎   **RPMS** SensorTopic：　/***your name***/pump/**RPMS**
         ✔︎   **Temp** SensorTopic：　/***your name***/pump/**Temp**

--   Whether the project that is opened is correct.
+-   Whether you have correct Namespaces and Projects.
     -   There are two development Namespaces;  One should have the `TrainingDataGen` Project which contains those Resources used by the Data Generator, and the other should have the `PumpFailureDetection` Project to which Resources to build the **Pump Failure Detection System** (currently empty) will be added.
 We will work on the `PumpFailureDetection` Project from the next Lab.

 ## Vantiq 1-day Workshop; Next Session